davidcosc/davidos/README.md

 ## 2 Instruction Operands (optional)

-Our CPU only understands binary instructions.
+At the bottom most level, a CPU can only work with binary instructions.
 They consist of so called opcodes and their optional arguments.
-These binary instructions are really hard to read for humans.
-Therefore tools called interpreters exist, that allow us to write instructions symbolically in a more readably form called assembly language.
-Different types of assembly language exist.
-We are going to use NASM assembly.
+The specific values and structure of these instructions is specific to the type of CPU used.
+We could write a program using binary directly.
+This would be rather time consuming, error prone and the resulting binary code would be hard to read and understand.
+Tools called assemblers let write instructions in a more human readable fashion.
+They translate the so called assembly language to the respective binary instructions.
+Same as with compilers and programming languages, different types of assemblers and assembly language exist.
+We are going to use NASM.

 Instructions using NASM assembly have the following format:
 ```